Freescale/gstreamer-imx/README.md

 * Arch Linux ARM build instructions:

 * Yocto / OpenEmbedded build instructions:
-  An OpenEmbedded recipe for gstreamer-imx is included in [meta-fsl-arm](http://git.yoctoproject.org/cgit/cgit.cgi/meta-fsl-arm).
+  An OpenEmbedded recipe for gstreamer-imx is included in [meta-freescale](https://git.yoctoproject.org/cgit/cgit.cgi/meta-freescale).
   Also check out the [Freescale Github space](http://freescale.github.io/).
-  Add the meta-fsl-arm layer to your setup's `bblayers.conf`.
+  Add the meta-freescale layer to your setup's `bblayers.conf`.
 Then it should be possiblet to build the `gstreamer1.0-plugins-imx` recipe.
-This will also automatically build libimxvpuapi, which too has a recipe in meta-fsl-arm.
+This will also automatically build libimxvpuapi, which too has a recipe in meta-freescale.